 The University’s Equality and Inclusion Board (E&IB) and Delivery Group (E&IDG) have met recently and considered a number of issues, some of which are detailed below.
 There has also been a report from Universities UK on ‘tackling racial harassment in higher education’ released this week to which the University will respond as we implement our own Race Equality Framework through the corresponding action plan.

 UUK released its report into racial harassment in HE on 24th November, supported by a set of case studies.
 The report included 11 recommendations made to HE institutions.

-The University welcomes this report and has set up a small working group comprising members of the Equality Policy Unit, the Leeds11 staff network (which represents BAME staff) and the Muslim staff network.
+The University welcomes this report and has set up a small working group comprising members of the Equality & Inclusion Unit, the Leeds11 staff network (which represents BAME staff) and the Muslim staff network.
 This groups aims to (i) consider these recommendations, (ii) identify those which are already covered (or can be covered) through our previously agreed Race Equality Framework and associated action plan, and (iii) embrace the opportunity to identify any further gaps requiring action.
 This working group will also prepare the initial submission for the University to the Race at Work Charter survey.

 The University’s Race Equality Framework, agreed in February 2020, and the associated action plan, approved in June 2020, include the following points,

 - The VC is providing clear senior leadership as Executive Sponsor of our Race Equality Framework and action plan

 - The University of Leeds has made a clear, public statement recognising that racism and racial discrimination have been part of the student and staff experience to date and committing to address these through a strong anti-racism approach